 This year taught me how to stand up for the things I believe in and be fearlessly, unregretfully, myself.
 This year reminded me that now is the time to stop being stagnant and refrain from living my life by the expectations that other people have set for me.
 This year made me realize that maybe I don’t fully know who I want to be… but at least I know who I don’t want to be, and that’s a start.

 This year taught me to be wholeheartedly passionate… About people, places, ideas, experiences and above all else… This year taught me to embrace change.
 It’s hard to welcome uncertainty into our comfortably conservative ways of life.
-We’ve become so content living consistent, anticipated lifestyles, that we forget that there’s ‘more’ to life than just unconsciously sleepwalking though our same old routine lives, day in, day out… There must be.
+We’ve become so content living monotonous, anticipated lifestyles, that we forget that there’s ‘more’ to life than just unconsciously sleepwalking though our same old routine lives, day in, day out… There must be.
 Life isn’t meant to be predicted, it’s supposed to be spontaneous, daring, uncomfortable, invigorating.

 This year taught me that growing up means negotiating with the perfect image I’ve created for my future self and learn to accept that I’m going to have to constantly re-sculpt my present self into the beautiful masterpiece that it will one day be.
 This year taught me that there will be any twists and turns in the road, and I’ll probably never truly know or understand which way life will lead me next… But I do know that I’ll embrace wherever it may lead me with open arms.